illinoistech-itm/jhajek/itmd-521/notes/chapter-02/chapter-02.md

 ## Spark Cluster Manager

-- Spark has its won software based cluster manager.
+- Spark has its own software based cluster manager.
 - Configurable out of the box
   - Simple config file denoting if the node is a slave or master
 - Spark can also use existing cluster managers: